John A. Knauss Marine Policy Fellowship

 REPORTING

 Project progress reports are due on a semi-annual basis.
 Fellows are required to submit a mid-year and a final performance report (summary of accomplishments and activities) to their Sea Grant program.
-Sea Grant programs will submit all reports to the NOAA Grants Office via Grants Online.
+Sea Grant programs will submit all reports to the NOAA Grants Office via eRA.

-The mid-year report (details the first 9 months of their fellowship), is submitted to their home Sea Grant program by early November and their final report by February (at the end of their fellowship).
+The mid-year report (details the first 6 months of their fellowship), is submitted to their home Sea Grant program by early August and their final report by February (at the end of their fellowship after 1/31/20XX).
 The report template is the Research Performance Progress Report (RPPR) format.
 A template geared towards the Knauss Fellowship will be provided for completion.
 Fellows should also include the Professional Development Plan approved by their Host Office Supervisor.
 Submit all documents to Mia Zwolinski, Texas Sea Grant Research Coordinator, at: mzwolinski@tamu.edu.

 For More Information: